x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

    When you're finished, click **Next**.

-4. On the **How should Microsoft 365 or Office 365 identify email from your email server?** page, verify that the first option is selected (verify by certificate), and enter the certificate domain that the email add-on service gave to you when you enrolled in the service (for example, S5HG3DCG14H8S1R2303RZHM4RX.smtp.contososignatureservice.com).
+4. On the **How should Office 365 identify email from your email server?** page, verify that the first option is selected (verify by certificate), and enter the certificate domain that the email add-on service gave to you when you enrolled in the service (for example, S5HG3DCG14H8S1R2303RZHM4RX.smtp.contososignatureservice.com).

    ![In the new connector wizard, specify the unique certificate domain name that the email add-on service gave to you.](../../media/ee7a3e8f-51de-4451-8563-0f25656bddc1.png)